nolanhergert/EasyLED/src/README.md

     * DONE!
 Coat pin ends with hot glue until ready to use?
     * DONE!
 How to make mold that is reusable
   * Wifi turns off after N (60?) seconds if unused for security?
 If you have
-  * 4-strip version can have half the resin / board size?
+  * DONE!
+4-strip version can have half the resin / board size?
 Should be much smaller...nice!
     * Fade LED during operation?
 Now it's a free pin...D4 I think.
+  * Limit current

 Somehow wled.me works on android?